Support and Supervision of Foster Carers

 - Complete risk assessments surrounding bedroom sharing (each child over 3 has their own bedroom or, where this is not possible, the sharing of the bedroom has been agreed by the children’s Social worker (s) mixing with other children in home, etc. Discuss and check equipment (especially in the child's bedroom) and ensure it is appropriate to the age of the child in placement;

 - Take part in discussions about potential placements;

 - Take part in planning meetings regarding placements;

-- Ensure that the child's social worker give the foster family full information about children about to be placed, including a history of abuse or suspected abuse and the reason for the placement, the child's educational, medical, religious, racial, linguistic and cultural needs;
+- Ensure that the foster carers are provided with full information about children about to be placed, including any abuse or neglect and the reason for the placement, the child's educational, medical, religious, racial, linguistic and cultural needs;

 - Discuss issues relevant to contact with birth parents and other family members;